 Glenwood Springs draws visitors to its hot springs pools and the gorgeous scenery of Glenwood Canyon, including the hike to waterfall-laden Hanging Lake.
 The 12.5-mile-long canyon was also the site of a climbing chase scene between Brad Pitt and Angelina Jolie’s assassin characters in "Mr. & Mrs. Smith," filmed in 2005.

 Boulder got some screen time for the 2006 comedy/drama "Catch and Release," starring Jennifer Garner, whose character Gray Wheeler discovers the extent of her late fiance’s secrets as she walks the Pearl Street Mall.
 Take your own stroll to experience the historic buildings, boutiques, restaurants and street performers.
 Along with the iconic pedestrian street, several other locations throughout the town were used.

 Filming for the political satire/murder mystery "Silver City," in which an inept politician is making a play to be elected governor of Colorado, was spread across several Front Range spots: Argo Gold Mine in Idaho Springs, where the state’s mining history is on full display; Sedalia’s Cherokee Ranch & Castle; as well as locales around Denver.

 One of the wildest stunts in "Furious 7" was the "airdrop scene," when cars were dropped out of a plane into the mountains below, with the help of parachutes.
 The complicated shoot was done on Pikes Peak (aka "America’s Mountain") near Colorado Springs, and along Monarch Pass.
-Travel by car, bike or the Pikes Peak Cog Railway to the 14,115-foot summit to get your own thrills — and amazing views.
+Travel by car or bike to the 14,115-foot summit to get your own thrills — and amazing views.